 Best for: Companies that want an easy-to-use text analysis SaaS solution that can be modified and scaled to any need.

 MonkeyLearn offers a full suite of machine learning SaaS text analysis tools.
 Simple APIs in all major programming languages allow you to easily integrate powerful text analysis solutions into existing processes.
-Classification techniques like sentiment analysis, for example, automatically examine text for positive, negative, and neutral sentiment.
+Unstructured data classification techniques like sentiment analysis, for example, automatically examine text for positive, negative, and neutral sentiment.

 You can train text analysis models to your business needs in a matter of minutes and easily integrate with the applications you already use, like Excel, Google Sheets, Zapier, Zendesk, and more.